isce-framework/isce3/tests/data/README.md

 [*ReeUtilPy*](https://github.jpl.nasa.gov/SALSA-REE/ReeUtilPy).
 Note that these files may be stored in a separate location outside *isce3* repo.

+- **REE_L0B_out17.h5**

+  Simplest possible point target simulation: single target, uniform PRF, no noise, zero Doppler geometry.
+Designed to test backproject and focus.py.
+  REE input file preserved here (REE_L0B_out17.rdf).
+Orbit and attitude data were dumped to NISAR XML format files in the `focus` subdirectory, which also contains a runconfig file for focus.py.

 - **REE_ANTPAT_CUTS_BEAM4.h5**

   Four-beam *NISAR* antenna pattern file.
 The original full *2-D* version of patterns